Hydrocodone Addiction: Symptoms, Causes, Effects and Treatment

 Hydrocodone Addiction: Symptoms, Causes, and Effects

-The effects of hydrocodone addiction may include deteriorating physical and mental health, strained relationships, poor work or academic performance, financial difficulties, legal troubles, and an overall decline in general well-being.
+The symptoms of hydrocodone addiction that develop with continued use and dependence include cravings for the drug, leading to the loss of control over its use and withdrawal symptoms when attempting to stop.
+Continued abuse results in deteriorating physical and mental health, strained relationships, poor work or academic performance, financial difficulties, legal troubles, and an overall decline in general well-being.

 What is Hydrocodone Addiction?